Program & Courses

 Among the courses offered in anthropology, students can choose from topics such as: Environmental Anthropology, Food and Culture, Cultural Anthropology, Economic Anthropology, and Anthropology of Latin America.

-Likewise, students interested in topics within sociology can choose from courses such as: Medical Sociology, Sociology of Family, Aging and Society, Social Stratification, Sociology of Law, American Identity, and Sociology of War and the Military.
+Students interested in topics within sociology can choose from courses such as: Medical Sociology, Sociology of Family, Aging and Society, Social Stratification, Sociology of Law, American Identity, and Sociology of War and the Military.

 Since the sociology-anthropology major involves a core foundation of study in both disciplines, students may not “double concentrate” in sociology and anthropology.
 Regardless of concentration area, students have the opportunity to minor in human services.